Research

 Fundamental Bioinformatics: Algorithms and Data Structures

-Genome and Transcriptome Assembly and Analysis
+Genome, Transcriptome and Epigenome Assembly and Analysis

 Comparative Genomics